jamestharpe/jamestharpe.com/content/swe-talks.md

 # Software engineering talks

+## Nothing is Something by Sandi Metz, Rails Conf 2015

+A look at the hidden and unnamed assumptions in code, the underlying concepts behind them, and how to avoid conditional statements through message passing and the null object pattern.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/OMPfEXIlTVE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Simplicity Matters by Rich Hickey, Rails Conf 2012

 A dissection of what "simplicity" means in software engineering, how it's different from being "easy", and how to pursue it.